 1,200 respondents, comprising representatives of the total demographic population above the age of 19, were surveyed.
 Data collection was done via face-to-face interviews.

-9 out of 10 users (97%) were satisfied (rating of 4 and above – out of a scale of 6) with the overall quality of Government e-services, while 73% were very satisfied (rating of 5 and above – out of a scale of 6).
-The satisfaction with the overall quality of the Government e-services has generally stabilised over the last three years.
+9 out of 10 users (95%) were satisfied (rating of 4 and above – out of a scale of 6) with the overall quality of Government e-services, while 77% were very satisfied (rating of 5 and above – out of a scale of 6).

 More than 90% of the respondents were satisfied (rating of 4 and above – out of a scale of 6) with the ease of completing the transactions and the adequacy of the information/instructions and support provided for using the Government e-services.